-Bollard pipes or cylinders are highly visible structural steel pipes anchored in the ground so as to provide protection from moving vehicles and car-ramming attacks, often called hostile vehicle attacks (HVAs) or vehicle as a weapon – VAW - attacks.
+Bollard pipes or cylinders are highly visible structural steel pipes anchored in the ground so as to provide protection from moving vehicles and car-ramming attacks, often called hostile vehicle attacks (HVAs) or vehicle as a weapon attacks.

 Bollard posts, sometimes called pipe bollards, are available in several materials, including cement, metal and composites.
 Some bollard suppliers offer steel bollard poles filled with cement for additional stopping power.
 Lighted bollards are illuminated for safety precautions and easy detection at night, especially where vehicle traffic is present and collision interactions are possible.

-Bollard systems range from raw looking steel pipes or cement pillars that you might find at a loading dock where the primary goal is to protect the store’s infrastructure to exceedingly attractive polished metals and alloys that can house aesthetic and safety lighting and adorn the front entrance to a five-star hotel or prestigious government building like the UN.
+Bollard systems range from raw looking steel pipes or cement pillars that you might find at a loading dock where the primary goal is to protect the store’s infrastructure to extremely attractive polished metals and alloys that can house aesthetic and safety lighting.
+The high-end bollards often adorn the front entrance to a five-star hotel or prestigious government building like the UN.